Doc Snow has been an online writer for over seven years. He's a lifelong musician who loves to record his own compositions.

 Let’s sum it up:

-Tip Seven: Keep thinking the music, even if you can’t keep playing it!
+- Keep thinking about the music, even if you can’t keep playing it!
 (Just hold on to the ‘through-line.’)

 There you have it: ten tips to help you keep your music fun, safe, and to make your practice time as productive as it can be.